welldonestudio/welldonestudio.github.io/docs/tutorials/near/Rust/near-contract.md

 description: Deploy and Execute a Counter Contract using WELLDONE Code
 ---

-# Deploy and Execute a Rust Conter Contract in NEAR using WELLDONE Code
+# Deploy and Execute a Rust Counter Contract in NEAR using WELLDONE Code

 ## Introduction